vu3jej/getdata-012/CodeBook.md

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
+- A 561-feature vector with time and Frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.